 Figure 9.1-7.
-The distribution in zenith angle of simulated ejecta hitting the 500 m sphere using the Case B45 direction distribution shows similar ascending/descending symmetry as in Case A and Case B60.
+Zenith Angle Histogram of Case B45

 One other parameter to consider is that some ejecta may leave the impact crater with velocities exceeding the escape speed.
 These are typically ignored for descending ejecta, as they will not re-encounter the surface of the Moon.
 However, secondaries from the near field that exceed the escape velocity can still impact the target while on ascending trajectories, so limiting to speeds below the escape velocity may undercount that population hitting the target “from below.”